JenBerry/responsive-email/README.md

 ##The Problem

 Writing HTML emails that look good across all devices and email clients is not a trivial task.
-If you are used to responsive HTML you will be thinking `@media` queries, percentage `width`s, `max-width`s/`min-width`s, `inline-block`s, `float`s... a quick look at some of the limitations of popular email clients will quickly burst this dream.
+If you are used to responsive HTML you will be thinking media queries, percentage widths, max/min-widths, inline-blocks, floats... a quick look at some of the limitations of popular email clients will quickly burst this dream.

 * Gmail
-..* Removes any `<style>` tags.
+  * Removes any `<style>` tags.
 So all styles must be inline!
-..* No support for `@media` queries.
+  * No support for `@media` queries.
-..* Converts all `height` attributes to `min-height` and ignores negative margins/padding.
+  * Converts all `height` attributes to `min-height` and ignores negative margins/padding.
 So containers will always expand vertically to fit content.
 * Outlook for desktop
-..* Ignores `display` attribute.
+  * Ignores `display` attribute.
 No `inline-block` styling.
-..* Ignores `float` attribute.
+  * Ignores `float` attribute.
-..* Ignores all margins and applies some of its own.
+  * Ignores all margins and applies some of its own.
-..* Ignores `max-width`.
+  * Ignores `max-width`.
 * Windows phone 8
-..* renders in quirks mode by default.
+  * renders in quirks mode by default.
 But this can be fixed easily: add `<meta http-equiv="X-UA-Compatible" content="IE=edge" />` to the head.

 ## Existing templates